Date: 23 February 2015. Toilet Tissue (aka TP)

 not spin properly.

-tried to make it round again but invariably the doggone thing would
+have attempted to make the cardboard at the center of the roll round again but invariably the doggone thing would

 not dispense properly.
-That's when I came up with the idea to make a
+That is when I came up with the idea to make a

 center spinner for the roll.

-stores I had a bit of leftover hose that fit the purpose.
+stores I had a bit of leftover hose that suited the purpose.

 roll on that little piece of hose has made all the difference in the

 world.
-From an aggravating situation I've got a roll that works
+From an aggravating situation I now have a roll that works

 perfectly.
-It also won't unroll in rough seas.
+It also will not unroll in rough seas.
 And for the price of

-a piece of hose (free) I've got a working toilet paper dispenser.
+a piece of hose (free) I have a working toilet paper dispenser.